Don't believe what you read on the garden hose labels. Here's how to really tell which gardens hoses are kink-free.

 If you’re sick of buying “kink-free” rated garden hoses that constantly kink.
 Or, you buy, what you think is a quality hose, only to discover that it flattens out on the hose reel, this story is for you.

-Here's how to select a hose that really works.
+Here’s how to select a best rated garden hose that really works.
 First, stop reading (and believing) the marketing hype on the hose packaging.
-Instead of reading the specifications (which don't correlate to hose quality at all), perform your own tests on the hoses right in the store.
+Instead of reading the specifications (which don’t correlate to hose quality at all), perform your own tests on the hoses right in the store.

 Remove a few twist ties from the hose packaging and unroll about 2 ft. of hose.
 Then coil it back against itself to see if it kinks (Photo 1).
-A hose that kinks in the store will kink even easier after it's been baking in the sun all day.
+A hose that kinks in the store will kink even easier after it’s been baking in the sun all day.
 Next, compare the wall thicknesses of different hoses by bending them at a 90-degree angle.
-The hoses with thicker walls will be harder to bend because they're made with more material.
+The hoses with thicker walls will be harder to bend because they’re made with more material, meaning they fall in the top rated garden hose category.
 Sure, they cost more, but they also last longer.

 Buy a hose with heavy-duty crushproof cast-brass fittings.
 They’re a good indication of overall hose quality, and they’ll last the life of the hose

 Photo 3: Avoid stamped-brass fittings

 Forget hoses with crummy stamped-brass fittings.
 You may save a few bucks up front, but you won’t be happy with the hose.